-Our first internship for 2015 is in full swing.
+Our First Internship For 2015 Our first internship for 2015 is in full swing.
 The new interns have settled in well, everyone enjoys living among wildlife and their conservation journey is becoming more personal as their bond with nature grows.
-To follow their progress and see how they apply their newly acquired photography, filmmaking and social media skills follow the

-[youtube https://www.youtube.com/watch?v=hM6P4wRTyNc&w=854&h=510] Actress & Environmentalist Kate Bowen plays the role of ‘Citizen Carnage’, a self-centred modern human being leading a materialistic life filled with misconceptions about wildlife, the type of person the world does not need.
-Citizen Carnage does what she wants.
-She doesn’t care who is left crying, dead and extinct in her wake.
+Citizen Carnage: Materialism & Misconceptions Killing Our Wildlife (Video) [youtube https://www.youtube.com/watch?v=hM6P4wRTyNc&w=854&h=510] Actress & Environmentalist Kate Bowen plays the role of ‘Citizen Carnage’, a self-centred modern human being leading a materialistic life filled with misconceptions about wildlife, the type of person the world does not need.

 Survivors “The world breaks everyone, and afterward, some are strong in the broken places.” -Ernest Hemmingway I’m familiar with the concept of trauma.
 In fact, I know it intimately – I have had more than my fair share.
 But trauma is not a problem unique to my experience.
 In some cases, people are traumatized soContinue reading “Survivors”

 The only way to remove the rhino poaching weed is by uprooting it.
 Growing up in the rural parts of South Africa and helping out in my grandmother’s garden I learned at an early age that the best way to get rid of weeds was to pull them out by the roots.
 My grandmother beingContinue reading “The only way to remove the rhino poaching weed is by uprooting it.”

 Run For Your Life I’m a runner.
 I try to run everyday for at least 15 minutes.
 Outside.
 No treadmills allowed.
 And I have been a runner for about a year and a half.
 Well, a relatively regular runner for a year and a half now.
 When I started, it was just to try andContinue reading “Run For Your Life”